clasqm/yabasiclibs/clasquinator/README.md

 + **MessageDlg**(text$, ok$) - Display a simple message with an OK button.
     + The value *ok$* is the text of the accept button, normally OK.
     + You only have one line to play with, so keep those messages short!
     + Returns nothing, therefore does not actually trap the keypress.
-But the trigger is highlighted to
+But the trigger is highlighted to ensure uniformity among the library's widgets
     + *Example:*
 ```
 for f = 1 to 300
     print "testing  1 2 3 ";
 next f
 MessageDlg("This is a simple message dialog.
 Close it with ENTER or o.","OK")
-a$ = inkey$ //not really required, but
+a$ = inkey$ //not really required, but here it
                   //shows the restoration of previous content
 ```
 ![MessageDlg](./imgs/MessageDlg.png)